StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 ## Microsoft.Network/vpnGateways/vpnConnections

 Time to connect the VPN Gateway with the VPN Site.
-This is usually a quite simple resource to declare in most cases, but there are a lot of other properties that could be used.
-One of the most used property is `ipsecPolicies` used to configure a [custom IPsec policy](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-custom-ipsec-portal).
+This is usually a quite simple resource to declare, but there are a lot of other properties available that could be used.
+An example is `ipsecPolicies` that is used to configure a [custom IPsec policy](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-custom-ipsec-portal).

 - `name` - Name of VPN Connection.
 It's a child resource, make sure that the segments are correct.
 - `connectionBandwidth` - Connected site bandwidth